Week 43: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Newsweek compiled a list of Donald Jr.’s rationales for taking the meeting.
 Thursday’s testimony was his fifth version so far.

-- After Donald Jr.’s testimony, Democratic senator Coons issued a memo citing statute 18 U.S.C.
+- After Donald Jr.’s testimony, Democratic senator Chris Coons issued a memo citing statute 18 U.S.C.
 1001(a) & ©(2), which outlines the punishments for lying to Congress.

 - CNN reported Mueller will seek to interview the staff aboard Air Force One present as Trump helped craft the misleading statement issued by Donald Jr. about the June 9 meeting at Trump Tower.